-Remember to check which hospital or community venue you are due at before setting out.
+Remember to check which hospital or community site you're due at before setting out.

 Use public transport where possible as both hospitals are located in the congestion charging zone of London and parking is very limited.
 See our travel pages for more information.

 Give yourself plenty of time.
 Our hospitals are big and it can take a while to get to where you're supposed to be.
 Make sure you give yourself plenty of time to find your way to your appointment.

 What to bring with you

 Read your appointment letter very carefully as it may ask you to bring certain items with you, or ask you to visit another department for tests before your clinic appointment.
 Please remember to bring:

 - your appointment letter, and any other information that we may have sent to you

 - your NHS number to help us match you to your health records.
 For more information on NHS numbers and how you can find out yours visit the NHS website